Showcase Cinemas

-Showcase Cinemas is a movie theater chain owned and operated by Paramount Skydance Corporation.
+Showcase Cinemas is an American-based movie theater chain owned and operated by Harbor Lights Entertainment, a subsidiary of Paramount Skydance.
 It operates in the United States, Brazil (under the UCI Cinemas brand), the United Kingdom, and Argentina.

 Operations

-Showcase operates a total of 16 theaters in the United States: nine in the Greater Boston area within Massachusetts, and a further two in Rhode Island; four in the New York City suburbs; and one in Springdale, Ohio.
+Showcase operates a total of 13 theaters in the United States: seven in the Greater Boston area within Massachusetts; one in Rhode Island; four in the New York City suburbs; and one in Springdale, Ohio.
 These theaters operate under the brands Showcase Cinemas, Cinema de Lux, and (in the sole case of Chestnut Hill, Massachusetts) Showcase SuperLux.
 Several now-shuttered locations in New York City formerly operated under the name Multiplex Cinemas.
 The Cinema de Lux brand was established in 2008 to denote locations that offered in-theater dining options and full bars with seat delivery service.
 All locations are wheelchair accessible and offer assistance devices for hearing- and sight-impaired customers.

-Internationally, Showcase operates 8 theaters in Argentina, 29 in Brazil, and 16 in the United Kingdom.
+Internationally, Showcase operates eight theaters in Argentina, 29 in Brazil, and 16 in the United Kingdom.

+On June 11, 2026, Paramount Skydance announced it would be selling all American locations owned by Harbor Lights Entertainment (formerly National Amusements) to Belgian-based theater operator Kinepolis.
+The deal is expected to close by late summer 2026.
+Paramount Skydance would retain ownership of Showcase internationally for the time being, but they expect to sell it.
+Paramount Skydance intended to sell the British operations to Frasers Group with the latter commissioning The Light Cinemas as a tenant, but talks have stalled in recent months.